 Keeping your test "sticky"

-Note that if you click to add a message to a new A/B test directly from the message setup page, the targets defined on the message will be copied over to the test as well.
-If the message campaign and the A/B test have exactly the same targets, then ONLY users within the A/B test will be served that message.
+If you start a new A/B test directly from the message setup page, the targets defined in the message will be copied over to the test as well.
+If the message campaign and the A/B test have exactly the same targets, then only users within the A/B test will be served that message.